 SOLUTION: Integration with primary care, enabling earlier diagnosis and treatment of mental health conditions.

 Mental health support should be easy to access.
-Due to our current culture, though, Many patients in need of treatment are reluctant to seek help, and those who are seen are often undiagnosed or misdiagnosed.
+Due to our current culture, though, many patients in need of treatment are reluctant to seek help, and those who are seen are often undiagnosed or misdiagnosed.
 Those who experience physical symptoms such as fatigue, chest pains, or gastrointestinal distress may not connect them to a mental illness or stress disorder.
 Conversely, fatigue, which is often seen as a symptom of depression or anxiety, can indicate a physical disorder such as thyroid disease.
-Under integrated 360 care, a PCP will recognize both physical and behavioral changes in a patient’s health.
-A PCP who knows their patients and can detect out-of-the-norm behaviors or symptoms is the fastest way to proper diagnosis and treatment.
+With integrated 360 care, a PCP will recognize both physical and behavioral changes in a patient’s health.
+A PCP who knows their patients and can detect unusual behaviors or symptoms is the fastest way to proper diagnosis and treatment.

 Recognizing that physical and mental symptoms often overlap, Eden Health’s primary care providers routinely conduct mental health screenings, creating seamless care with a whole-person approach.

 Challenge #5: Helping employees understand and utilize their health benefits.